alfaindomart/MS-To-Do-Clone/pseudo.md

 }

 //Primary Projects Behaviour
-{All} has access to all unchecked (todo), all unchecked todo must be shown in All.
+DONE! {All} has access to all unchecked (todo),
+    all unchecked todo must be shown in All.

 All {
     Tasks {